coatespt/cursor-twitter/SESSION_NOTES.md

 Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much more accurate job of filtering out the true busy words for a given set of parameters.

 It is not clear how big an impact this would have on performance.
-All the BW processors are doing is counting and periodically computing Z on a thousand values.
+All the BW processors are doing is counting and periodically computing Z on a thousand values in each of the three counter arrays.
 There is a tiny bit more work in the analysis to take only the words that appear in the required number of sets.
 It doesn't really affect the analysis phase that follows, and it's just a little more work for the main to put the tokens on more queues than before.

 Risk.
 If multiplying the work in the busyword processors made them in aggregate slower than the combined main pipeline and the clustering, it would cause the queues to grow without bound and crash the program.
 You'd need to detect the problem and throttle the reads if this is a problem.
 Actually, this should probably be done anyway!
 Who knows if some combination of config parameters could cause this to happen.

-## Major: 3pk Collisions
-Over two weeks of data there are about 11 million distinct tokens in EN Tweets.
-(Note, this figure may be significantly higher than the effective number because we filter 2/3 or so of them out as being useless for busywords) Unfiltered would means there is about a 1/90 chance of a given token colliding with another token's 3pk.
-Given the birthday paradox, you're probably getting fake busy words in most cycles.

-This could be greatly mitigated if we only kept 3pk's for the tokens that have non-zero counts, because most of the words will appear once and vanish without a trace.
-This would keep the actual number of mapped tokens way down.

-This could be done in a thread-safe efficient way if:
-- The FCT put any token the count of which hits zero on a queue that is read by the main thread.
-  - Minor point: The FCT would have to remove the entry from the counts, not just set the count to zero!

-  - The main checks this queue whenever it is convenient.
-E.g. every thousand or ten thousand Tweets.

-- This means that the probablilty of a given token colliding would be more like one divided by the cardinality of the global counter map, which is typically in the 100's of thousands, i.e. about 1% of the universe of words.

-- This does not seem like a hugely expensive item.
-  - You'd pay a little bit for the extra insertions and deletions from the map. - The map is read asynchronously by the busyword processors so thread safety is an issue, and thefore contention for the resource.
-But a few thousand deletions from a map is not a huge item.

-Note, it would be unusual, but in theory the busyword processors could require a token for a 3pk that has been deleted since the cycle started.
-This has to be guarded against.

-Be careful about threading issues.

 ## Performance
 We started to get a significant slow-down at some point.
 It's about 1100/second now, and it used to be in the mid-2000's.
 This could be consequence of some real piece of functionality, or it could be something stupid.